 Flowers and leaves

 Bay leaf plants have small yellow flowers that appear in the spring.
-These mature over the summer and develop into purple berries in the fall.
+These mature over the summer and develop into blackish purple berries in the fall which contain one seed.
 If you grow it as a hedge and prune it often, you will have less in the way of flowers and berries.

 The flowers of bay leaf are quite showy.
 They start as small buds and open into clusters.
 The plant smells sweet when flowering but the leaves are quite pungent.